Clear-Bible/nt-conditionals/README.md

 Data regarding conditional statements/clauses in the NT provided by Rachel and Mike Aubrey and CanIL (Steve Nicolle)

 # license
 Rick's understanding is that this is CC-BY-4.0 or equivalent (and am confirming).
-The NA27 are segments/phrases so should be fine, but even then we will map the NA27 to SBLGNT and only distribute the SBLGNT-based editon.
+The NA27 are segments/phrases so should be fine.
+We will map the NA27 to SBLGNT and offer both editions for distribution.

 # supplied data
 Rachel and Mike Aubrey supplied four files; two Excel spreadsheets and two PDFs.
 Another edition of the data, without Greek protasis or apodosis specified, is also availble.
 These are in the `data/raw` folder of this repo.